Steven-M-Hill/MRCL/README.md

 ##### Dataset D3: Human Cancer Data (Section 3.4 of [manuscript](https://arxiv.org/abs/1612.05678))

 ###### Data
 These data are part of the [The Cancer Genome Atlas](http://cancergenome.nih.gov/) (TCGA) and are presented in [Akbani et al. (2014)](https://www.nature.com/articles/ncomms4887).
 The dataset used for our analysis can be found in the file [`data/TCGA-PANCAN19-L4-BRCA-35phosphoSubset.RData`](data/TCGA-PANCAN19-L4-BRCA-35phosphoSubset.RData).
 This was a subset of the data available at [The Cancer Proteome Atlas (TCPA) Portal](https://tcpaportal.org/).
-In particular, we used a subset of the pan-cancer (version 19) level 4 data (portal data release version 4.0; note that the portal has now gone beyond this data release and, at the time of writing, only the most recent data release is available to download).
+In particular, we used a subset of the pan-cancer 19 level 4 data (portal data release version 4.0; note that the portal has now gone beyond this data release and, at the time of writing, only the most recent data release is available to download).

 ###### Analysis
 To run the TCPA data analysis corresponding to the results shown in Figure 5 in the [manuscript](https://arxiv.org/abs/1612.05678):